What is home loan refinancing?

 Doing your homework before you apply could help you make a decision that serves you down the track and helps you reap the rewards.

-Before you start looking for a new home loan, it’s good to check on your current financial position and the things a lender may want to know when you apply.
-This may help you decide if now’s the right time to refinance – and maybe which lender is better for you.
+Before you start looking for a new home loan, it’s good to check on your current financial position and the things a lender may want to know when you apply, like your current property valuation.
+This may help you decide if now’s the right time to refinance.

 What lenders look for – the three ‘Ps’ of lending